JDeLay-JR/Blog/Capstone.md

 ## Project Background

-Scrappr is a collaborative, real-time scrapbooking manager for events, happenings, and life.
+Scrappr is a collaborative, real-time, event driven scrapbooking application for events, happenings, and life.
 Scrappr was built during my time as a student at The Fullstack Academy of Code.
 I worked closely with two other software engineers, Tim LaTorre and Bryan Clark, to build this unique platform that enables event-goers to contribute content in real-time to create a virtual scrapbook.

 ## Technology Stack